 If you choose to enter your pronouns, you'll be prompted to display your pronouns to employers or other students.
 You may choose either or both options.

-9. Types of jobs
+Types of jobs

-11. For schools who have synced their coursework data with Handshake, students will be able to easily select from their courses they'd like to share with employers.
+For schools who have synced their coursework data with Handshake, students will be able to easily select from their courses they'd like to share with employers.
 Employers can then search for students who've taken certain courses.

 - For certain majors, you will see a generic list of courses you can add.
 The courses there are the ones that if you've taken, employers are interested in reaching out.

-Note: On mobile, students would need to uncheck the box for Make my GPA visible to employers to hide their GPA from employers.
+Note: on mobile, students would need to uncheck the box for Make my GPA visible to employers to hide their GPA from employers.
 Once they've completed on-boarding, GPA visibility may only be changed via web browser.

 Clubs or Organizations

-15. Interesting jobs: Students have the opportunity to mark jobs as interesting or not interesting to help us better personalize their job recommendations.
+Select jobs as interesting or not interesting to help us better personalize their job recommendations.

 How did you generate this list of attributes?
-We asked a diverse group of students from several different universities around the country what was important to them in an employer and used their own words to generate this list.
+We asked a diverse group of students from several different schools around the country what was important to them in an employer, and used their own words to generate this list.
 We then asked questions around what type of companies exist to further expand on the individual sections.
 We also did a text analysis of reviews that had been submitted by students about employers to pull out the words most used by students to describe those employers.